cado-security/product-help/docs/cado-response/investigate/automated-investigation.md

 ## Response Actions

 Response Actions make it possible to perform remediation actions in response to malicious activity being identified on a virtual machine.
+You can also trigger response actions using [Automation Rules](../discovery-import/automation.md).

 Currently, Response Actions only supports [AWS EC2 instances acquired as a triage collection](../discovery-import/import/aws/aws-ec2.md#triage-capture).
 To invoke an action, select the instance id from the "Suspected Compromised Assets" table